Allpix-Squared Simulations of Multi-element Germanium Detectors for Synchrotron Applications: Physics processes and simulation flow

-The interaction of photons with the germanium crystal is simulated by the \textit{Geant4} library~\cite{Agostinelli:2002hh} using the \textit{DepositionGeant4} module.
-This allpix-squared module has been adapted to germanium detectors by modifying the base material from silicon to germanium.
+The interaction of X-rays with the germanium crystal is simulated by the \textit{Geant4} library~\cite{Agostinelli:2002hh} using the \textit{DepositionGeant4} module.
+This Allpix Squared module has been adapted to germanium detectors by modifying the base material from silicon to germanium.
 Polarization effects have been included by explicitly using \textit{G4EmLivermorePolarizedPhysics} class of Geant4 (version 4.10.6), which also uses low energy models based on Livermore data libraries for interactions of photons with matter.
 These interaction models are accurate for photon energies between 250~eV up to 100~GeV and can be applied down to 100~eV with a reduced accuracy~\cite{Cirrone2010315}.
 The energy deposits in the germanium sensors are translated into charge carriers with a conversion factor of 2.9~eV per electron-hole pair and a primary charge fluctuation modeled by a Fano factor of 0.112~\cite{ANTMAN1966272}.

-In this work, a photon beam has been simulated for two different cases: \begin{itemize} \item A uniform square shape beam along the positive z-axis, perpendicular to the detector, used to directly illuminate the multi-element germanium detector for charge sharing studies, presented in Section~\ref{sec:chargesharing}.
-The beam cross section is modeled by two independent uniform distributions along each perpendicular axis. \item A gaussian shape beam along the x-axis, linear polarized along z-axis, to irradiate a reference target to study the resulting fluorescence detected by the detector, located perpendicular to the beam.
-This case, presented in Section~\ref{sec:validation}, is used to replicate the experimental beam conditions and to validate the simulation results.
-The beam cross section is modeled by two independent Gaussian distributions along each perpendicular axis. \end{itemize}
+In this work, a photon beam has been simulated for two different cases: \begin{itemize} \item A uniform square shape beam, directed along the positive z-axis, perpendicular to the detector and X-ray energies between 5 and 80~keV.
+This case is used to directly illuminate the multi-element germanium detector for charge sharing studies, presented in Section~\ref{sec:chargesharing}. \item A 2D Gaussian beam, directed along the x-axis, linearly polarized along z-axis, to irradiate a reference sample to study the resulting fluorescence detected by the detector, located perpendicular to the beam.
+This case, presented in Section~\ref{sec:validation}, is used to replicate the experimental beam conditions and to validate the simulation results. \end{itemize}